The Manual Compliance Approach: What It Actually Involves

 - Total cost of this single mistake: $70,000+

-With EmployArmor: 90-day advance reminder, automated audit scheduling → penalty impossible
+With EmployArmor: 90-day advance reminder, automated audit scheduling → penalty impossible.
+Similar risks exist in California, where violations can trigger CRD investigations.

-ROI calculation: One avoided penalty = 5+ years of EmployArmor subscription
+ROI calculation: One avoided penalty = 5+ years of EmployArmor subscription.
+Factor in reputational damage from lawsuits or bad press, and the value skyrockets.

 What Customers Say

-"Our legal team was spending $15,000+/year just reviewing AI disclosures and monitoring compliance.
+<div style="background-color: #EFF6FF; border: 1px solid #BDD5FF; border-radius: 8px; padding: 24px; margin: 32px 0; text-align: center;">"Our legal team was spending $15,000+/year just reviewing AI disclosures and monitoring compliance.
 EmployArmor costs less than that and does a better job.
-We reallocated our lawyer's time to higher-value work."
+We reallocated our lawyer's time to higher-value work." — General Counsel, financial services firm

 Can't we just use templates from our law firm?

 Law firm templates are a starting point, but they're static.
-Laws change constantly—17 states had new requirements in 2025-2026.
+Laws change constantly—17 states had new requirements in 2025-2026 alone, per EEOC guidance (eeoc.gov).
 Templates from 6 months ago are already outdated.
-You'd need to pay your lawyer to update them constantly, which gets expensive fast.
+You'd need to pay your lawyer to update them constantly, which gets expensive fast—often $200-500/hour per review.

 What if we're already doing compliance manually and it seems fine?

-"Seems fine" until it isn't.
-Many employers discover they've been non-compliant only when they receive an investigation notice or lawsuit.
+"Seem fine" until it isn't.
+Many employers discover they've been non-compliant only when they receive an investigation notice or lawsuit from agencies like the NYC DCA or EEOC.
 Ask yourself: Do you have complete confidence you're tracking all 17 state laws + 23 municipal laws correctly?
 One missed requirement = significant penalty risk.

 Does EmployArmor replace our lawyers and HR team?

 No—it augments them.
 Your team makes strategic decisions (which AI tools to use, how to remediate bias, accommodation policies).
 EmployArmor handles the repetitive, error-prone work (tracking laws, generating disclosures, managing documentation).
-This frees your team for higher-value work.
+This frees your team for higher-value work like policy development or litigation prevention.

 What if we only hire in one state?

 Even single-state employers benefit if that state has complex requirements (NYC, CA, CO, IL).
 But if you're in a state with no AI hiring law and hire <50 people/year, manual compliance may be sufficient.
-EmployArmor still provides value in bias audit coordination and documentation, but ROI is lower.
+EmployArmor still provides value in bias audit coordination and documentation, but ROI is lower for minimal setups.

 Can we try EmployArmor for a trial period?

 Yes—most customers start with a free account to evaluate the platform.
-From there, you'll see exactly how much time it saves vs. your current manual process.
+From there, you'll see exactly how much time it saves vs. your current manual process, with no commitment.

 What if our hiring volume fluctuates seasonally?
 Do we pay for months we're not hiring?